Home

 Some do it yourself wilderness hunters take the added risk and heightened adventure of going it all alone, but after a kill far from roads it might be a good time to call up some friends and share some meat.

-See details on packing meat out of the woods (click here).
+See details on packing meat out of the woods.

 “Heavy” Wilderness Elk Camp

 If you have horses that are up to hauling camp and elk meat, you can do complete “heavy camp” do it yourself elk hunting.
-But read our section on do it yourself elk hunting with horses (click here) before doing this for the first time.
+But read our section on do it yourself elk hunting with horses before doing this for the first time.
 Not every horse will haul gear.
 Even fewer will pack meat safely.
-We’ll also soon provide a discussion on selection of this kind of elk camp equipment.

 Use Google Custom Search to search this site: